 Listing 12-22: Calling either search or search_case_insensitive based on the value in config.case_sensitive

 Finally, we need to actually check for the environment variable.
 The functions for working with environment variables are in the env module in the standard library, so we want to bring that module into scope with a use std::env; line at the top of src/lib.rs.
-Then we’re going to use the var method from the env module in Config::new to check for an environment variable named CASE_INSENSITIVE, as shown in Listing 12-23:
+Then we’re going to use the var method from the env module to check for an environment variable named CASE_INSENSITIVE, as shown in Listing 12-23:

 Filename: src/lib.rs